 We encourage final year students who may have a fitness to practise issue (past or present) to apply well in advance of their foundation year 1 (F1) start date, and as soon as the online application process opens.
 An early declaration gives us ample time to carry out any investigations needed and reach our decision.

 It is important to highlight that we have refused provisional registration in a very small number of cases (30 cases in 2010-16, compared to around 51,000 applications received in the same period).
 Of these graduates, a substantial number re-applied in the following year and were granted provisional registration.

 When applying for provisional registration, students need to answer a series of questions about their fitness to practise, across two sections: conduct and health.
-The exact questions can be seen online (23 questions as of 2015).
+The exact questions can be seen online.